andreburto/BannerScripts/README.md

 finaid
 ------

-These scripts were designed to manage the files produced by EDconnect and mave them to the Banner Batch server.
+These scripts were designed to manage the files produced by EDconnect and make them to the Banner Batch server.

 **edload.au3** - The configuration GUI.